burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 ## Help the Client to Sell Approach to Stakeholders

 One of the most difficult challenges is sharing the merits of an Agile approach with upper management and getting agreement.
 Help your client do this and provide them with the support they require.
-For example provides some case studies, white papers, metrics or offer to meet the stakeholders and discuss the approach with them directly.
+For example provide case studies, white papers, metrics or offer to meet the stakeholders and discuss the approach with them directly.
 Any time spent on this activity be well worth it.

 ## Spike Early